Decision hub

 Five formats, five photographs

-What the dune actually looks like across every tier
+What the dune looks like across five formats

-The golden Lahbab ridge for the standard evening, the Milky Way over an overnight camp, the convoy line for the shared booking, the gold-rim sukkat tent at the heritage tier, and the crescent footprint at Liwa scale.
-Each comparison page carries its own photo set; this is the cross-tier sampler.
+The golden Lahbab ridge for the standard evening, the Milky Way over an overnight camp, the convoy line for the shared booking, the gold-rim sukkat tent at the heritage package, and the crescent footprint at Liwa scale.
+Each comparison page carries its own photo set; this is the cross-package sampler.

 How the desk routes a booking